Skip to main content

 Stir through half the creme fraiche and cook until piping hot, 1-2 mins.
 Taste and season if needed, then remove from the heat.
 Cover with a lid to keep warm.

-Once hot, lay the venison into the pan and brown the meat for 1 min on each side.
-Lower the heat to medium-high and cook for another 1 min on each side.
-TIP: Venison is best served rare but cook for 1 min more on each side for medium or 2 mins for well done.
+When hot, lay the venison into the pan and brown the meat for 1 min on both sides.
+Lower the heat slightly and cook for another 1 min on each side.
+TIP: Venison is best served rare but if you like it more well done, cook for another 2 mins on each side.

 Once ready, transfer the steaks to a board and allow to rest, loosely covered with foil.
 IMPORTANT: Wash your hands and equipment after handling raw venison.
 It's safe to eat when browned on the outside.